psychemedia/island-storynotes/st_helens.md

 http://vectisarchaeology.org.uk/

 https://bembridgeharbourtrust.org/local-history/
-Some of the earliest relevant references concern 'St Helens Roads’, being the area to the seaward of the harbour.
+Some of the earliest relevant references concern 'St Helens Roads', being the area to the seaward of the harbour.
 This has always been a sheltered anchorage and is still used as such, as it is protected from westerly winds.
-It has often been a departure point for fleets sailing west down the English Channel, perhaps most famously being the departure point for Nelson’s fleet in 1805 en route to Trafalgar.
+It has often been a departure point for fleets sailing west down the English Channel, perhaps most famously being the departure point for Nelson's fleet in 1805 en route to Trafalgar.
 The original entrance of Brading Haven was by St Helens Old Church with the spit, known as the Duver, originally extending from the Bembridge side, although this changed, as a result of natural causes, by the early 1600s to the current layout, with the entrance on the Bembridge end of the Duver.
 The Old Church itself was built in the reign of Henry lll (1215-1272).
 The Church began to fall into the sea about 1550 and from then on gradually disintegrated until only the portion of the Tower seen today remained.
 In 1703 it was bricked up on the seaward side for use as a Seamark.
-Allegedly sailors used to remove the stones of the Old Church for scouring the decks of wooden ships and the term 'holystoning the decks’ is said to have originated here.
+Allegedly sailors used to remove the stones of the Old Church for scouring the decks of wooden ships and the term 'holystoning the decks' is said to have originated here.
 Several important construction operations have contributed to the development of the harbour into its current location and form.
 In 1338 the Yarbridge connection to the Isle of Binbridge (Bembridge) was constructed, blocking off the water to Sandham (Sandown).
 The next reclamation was in 1562 when the area alongside Carpenters Road at the Brading End was cut off.
 In 1594 land at the bottom of Quay Lane in Brading was reclaimed.
 Up until this point, small commercial vessels could sail nearly up to Brading High Street.
 The first attempt to cut off a major portion of the harbour was between 1620 – 1622 when a barrier was constructed from what is now Bembridge Lodge to Woodnutts but it only lasted eight years before being breached.
 The major closure of Brading Haven to form what is now known as Bembridge Harbour was started in 1874 and finally finished, after several abortive attempts, in 1880.
 After this work was completed the ownership of the Harbour passed into the hands of the local railway company.
 It passed to the Southern Railway after the First World War and then British Railways following nationalisation.
 It eventually passed back into private hands in 1968.
 On the 19th July 1545 Bembridge was invaded by the French under the command of Seigneur de Taix and the village set on fire.
 This was in order to provoke the English fleet in Portsmouth, who were able to see the flames, to come out and fight the French, but they did not, except the Mary Rose, which promptly sank.
 The French did not stay in Bembridge long, though.
 They managed to take Bembridge, Whitecliff and St. Helens, getting as far as Yarbridge in Brading and building temporary earthworks just outside Centurions Copse.
 The English fleet, though, refused to leave the safety of Portsmouth.
-Also, the local militia, having repelled another invasion at Yaverland, were approaching and were using the Brading Parish cannon, called the 'Fire Engine’ to bombard the French positions over Brading Haven.
+Also, the local militia, having repelled another invasion at Yaverland, were approaching and were using the Brading Parish cannon, called the 'Fire Engine' to bombard the French positions over Brading Haven.
 The French admiral had also calculated that it would take 6,000 men to keep the island over the winter when ships were unable to sail regularly from France, and could not spare that many, and so the French forces soon left.
 Bembridge Harbour was originally just part of Brading Haven, and the sea extended down as far as Yaverland and Sandown.
 The whole peninsula was almost an island.
 Brading was used as a port in Roman times.
 In 1388 Sir William Russell had drained the southern half of Brading Haven, and in 1562 North Marsh was walled by George Oglander, with further walls built in 1594 and 1620.
 During this time, St. Helens was used as a port.
 However, after the flood of March 1630, Brading Haven was not reclaimed until 1878 at a cost of £420,000.
 Bembridge was always too difficult to access as the only route to it was via marshes in Yaverland which flooded in winter.
-Even at the start of the 19th Century access to Bembridge was difficult, and as there were strong currents across the mouth of the harbour, the only safe time to get to Bembridge was via a 'horse boat’, which only operated in low tide and in fair weather.
+Even at the start of the 19th Century access to Bembridge was difficult, and as there were strong currents across the mouth of the harbour, the only safe time to get to Bembridge was via a 'horse boat', which only operated in low tide and in fair weather.
 In 1864, the Bembridge Railway, Tramway and Pier Act was passed by Parliament, authorising the construction of land-reclamation works and the building of a pier.
 By 1878 over 800 acres of land were reclaimed, and a pier built.
 Bembridge Harbour Pier was only 250ft long, and quite narrow too.
 Despite this, it was used by ships such as the 46 tonnes Tynemouth, and after the harbour had been dredged to allow larger ships, such as the 125ft.
 Island Queen in 1878 and in 1892 the 104 tonnes, 137ft paddle steamer Princess of Wales, which was re-named the Bembridge.
 This was run by the Southsea and Ventnor Steamship Company.
 This later merged with the Southsea, Ventnor, Shanklin and Sandown Steamship Company to become the Bembridge and Seaview Steamship Company in 1912.
 Ships which called at Bembridge regularly on a passenger service included the Sandringham, Prince, Duke of York, Carrier and the 130ft Lord Kitchener.
 The largest ferry was the Alexandra in 1913, which was a 235-tonne ship and 171ft long.
-Bembridge became even busier when one of Britain 's first golf courses, as the St Helen’s Duver was for many Years the Royal Golf Links.
+Bembridge became even busier when one of Britain 's first golf courses, as the St Helen's Duver was for many Years the Royal Golf Links.
 The Royal Isle of Wight Golf Club was founded in 1882 and was responsible for the much of the development of the modern game of Golf, at one point challenging the pre-eminence of St Andrews as the source of the authoritative rules of the game and even forcing changes in some of the St Andrews rules.

 https://jsbookreader.blogspot.com/2014/05/a-tour-of-isle-of-wight-1790.html